 The Group was founded in 1986 as the technology transfer office for Imperial College London, to protect and exploit commercial opportunities arising from research undertaken at the College.
 In 1997, the Group became a wholly-owned subsidiary of Imperial College London and in 2006 was registered on the Alternative Investment Market of the London Stock Exchange, becoming the first UK University commercialisation company to do so.

 Innovations has a Technology Pipeline Agreement with Imperial College London which extends until 2020, under which it acts as the technology transfer office for Imperial College London.
 The Group also acts as the technology transfer office for select NHS Trusts linked to Imperial College London, including Imperial College NHS and North West London Hospital Trusts.

 Since 2005, the Group has raised £206 million in proceeds from investors, which has enabled it to invest in a portfolio of spin-out companies.
-Since the IPO in 2006, Innovations has invested a total of £121 million, and the portfolio of companies has raised investment of over £408 million.
-The Group has holdings in 82 portfolio companies.
+In 2013, the Group received a loan facility for £30 million from the European Investment Bank, providing funds for investment in healthcare ventures.
+Since the IPO in 2006, Innovations has invested £160.9 million, and its portfolio of companies has raised investment of over £750.0 million.
+The Group has holdings in 93 portfolio companies.

 Imperial Innovations is founded as the technology transfer office for Imperial College London

 Innovations raises £20 million through a private transaction whereby a group purchases holdings in a portfolio of its portfolio companies

 The company completes its Initial Public Offering and is listed on the AIM of the London Stock Exchange and becomes Imperial Innovations Group plc.
 As a result of the IPO, the Group raises £26 million to invest in its portfolio of companies based on Imperial College London technology

 The Group raises a further £30 million through a share placement